hschaeufler/simple-camera-service/README.md

 CameraService.stopStream();

 //For Taking a Photo call
-CameraService.takePhoto()
+const dataURL = await CameraService.takePhoto()

-//Switching Camera (there is currently a bug in switch Camera with Firefox) const stream = await CameraService.switchCamera()
+//Switching Camera (there is currently a bug in the switchCamera-Functin with Firefox) const stream = await CameraService.switchCamera()

+//You can also Scan the Stream for a QRCode.
+The Scanning Stops, when the Stream is not Active anymore
+//For Scanning the Stream jsQR is used.
+For the result-Object please see: https://github.com/cozmo/jsQR function resultCallBack(code){
+   console.log(code.data);
+}

+function streamEndedCallback(cause){
+    console.log(cause);
+}

+CameraService.scanStreamForQRCode(resultCallBack,streamEndedCallback);

 ```